 A.B.
 Simpson, the founder of the Christian and Missionary Alliance, would wake up in the morning, bow on his knees, clutch a globe, and weep in prayer.
 Think about the theological motivation behind this kind of praying.
 According to Paul, we pray like this because God desires the salvation of all peoples.
-We pray for Jews and Gentiles to be saved.
-We pray for friends and enemies to be saved.
-We pray for Democrats and Republicans, Americans and Palestinians, Hindus and Muslims, rich and poor, white and black, the Hui, the Beloch, the Saudis, Somalis, and thousands of other people groups to come to the knowledge of the truth of Christ.
+We pray for the saving of Jews and Gentiles.
+Pray for the saving of friends and enemies.
+We pray for Democrats and Republicans, Americans and Palestinians, Hindus and Muslims.
+We pray for the rich and poor, white and black, the Hui, the Beloch, the Saudis, Somalis, and thousands of other people groups to come to the knowledge of the truth of Christ.

-This does not mean that all people will be saved.
-This does not mean that God’s will has been thwarted.
+This does not mean that all people will be saved or that God’s will has been thwarted.
 This does mean that God loves all peoples (2 Pet 3:9; Ezek 33:11).
 Because God desires their salvation, we pray for the salvation of all peoples.

 Why Do We Pray?